CATHEDRAL Music List

 This dynamic and flexible ensemble embraces the widest possible repertoire of sacred music, from Gregorian Chant, European renaissance polyphony and music written for the Anglican Church, through to contemporary religious work from New Zealand and beyond.

 Music has always played a vital role in the spiritual life of the Cathedral; under the leadership of Professor Peter Godfrey, Director of Music from 1958 to 1974, the choir enjoyed strong links with Auckland University and achieved an international reputation for excellence.
-The scope and outlook of the choir was developed subsequently by successive directors, Anthony Jennings and James Tibbles.
+The scope and outlook of the choir was developed subsequently by director, Anthony Jennings.
 In recent times, the choir has participated in many of the high profile occasions that have been hosted at the Cathedral, notably, visits of members of the Royal Family, the state funerals for Sir Edmund Hillary and Sir Paul Reeves, and the 15th Anglican Consultative Council, held in Auckland in 2012.
-The choir has been broadcast many times on national TV and Radio, most recently on Easter Day 2015 and Easter Day 2017.
+The choir has been broadcast many times on national TV and Radio, most recently on Easter Day 2021.
 Click here to listen to the service.

 Though the choir works hard and performs to a very high standard within a tight schedule, it is a friendly and sociable group, with a strong sense of Music.
 Scholarships are often available to assist young people embarking on a course of musical study.